-Registration will open soon for the December 1 - 3, 2018 worshop!
+Registration is now open for the December 1 - 3, 2018 worshop!

 More and more research is telling us that to have a healthy brain and life we MUST put the focus on our body!